fletchcoding/nuereview/README.md

-# NueRevie
+# NueReview
-## A place review system
+## A venue review system

-is an implementation of my new place review system.
+This is an implementation of my place review system using ReactJS and Gatsby.
-This project is implemented using ReactJS and Gatsby.
+The site is connected to a Firebase/Firestore backend.

 # TODO:
 - Seperate authenticated routes from inital page to allow for creation.